beast-dev/doc/pages/beast/beast_getting_started.md

 ## Download and install BEAST

 The first step is to download BEAST and install it.
 [We provide instructions for doing this on the common operating systems](installing).
 We also recommend installing two additional software packages that are a critical part of BEAST analyses.
-These are [Tracer](tracer), for analysing the output of BEAST, and [FigTree](figtree) for viewing the resulting trees and getting them ready for publication.
+These are [Tracer](tracer), for analysing the output of BEAST, and [PearTree](peartree) for viewing the resulting trees and getting them ready for publication.

 ## Introductory tutorials